Wallace, Womble lift Hills East over Hills West

 “During practice, we do like an hour or so of scouting, what they play on defense, what they play on offense,” she said.

-Wallace, Womble and Jessie Maurer are the team’s senior captains, and they’ve been with Cirnigliaro since his first year coaching varsity.
+Wallace, Womble and Jessie Maurer are the team’s senior captains and have been with Cirnigliaro since his first year coaching varsity.
 He and Wallace are confident in what they can accomplish this year.

 “It’s been a four-year process,” he said.
 “They play year-round with me in AAU, so we’re all really on the same page right now.”